Challenge

 Working professionals have a hard time finding and keeping mentors.

-Mentorships can boost our careers and job satisfaction, as well as reduce our feelings of isolation at work, but currently, there is no easy way to tell who can invest their time and energy to mentor someone.
+Mentorships can boost our careers and job satisfaction, as well as reduce our feelings of isolation at work, but in my experience, it's difficult to determine who is willing to put in time and effort to mentor someone else.

 MY SOLUTION